tomasfarias/airflow-dbt-python/docs/development.rst

 1. Initialize a specific operator or hook.
 2. Run it with a basic test *dbt* project against the test PostgreSQL database.
-3. Assert *dbt* executes succesfuly, any results are properly propagated, and any artifacts are pushed to where they need to go.
+3. Assert *dbt* executes successfully, any results are properly propagated, and any artifacts are pushed to where they need to go.

 However, *airflow-dbt-python* also includes DAG tests, which can be seen as broader integration tests.
 These are located under ``tests/dags/``.
 DAG tests focus on testing complete end-to-end DAGs, including those shown in :ref:`example_dags`.